 ANALYSIS: Is microfinance investment on decline in Latin America?

-“An advantage of LAC over other regions is that a relatively large group of MFIs have matured relatively rapidly into professionally-led institutions and in various LAC countries special microfinance regulation has been set up which in general has benefited the development of microfinance institutions in those countries”, explained Rita de Boer, Fund Manager at Triodos Investment Management.
-The Global Microscope 2009, an index by Economist Intelligence Unit ranking countries and regions according to the attractiveness of their business environment for microfinance, LAC ranked first overall, and second in the investment climate and institutional development categories.
+“An advantage of LAC over other regions is that a relatively large group of MFIs have matured relatively rapidly into professionally-led institutions, and in various LAC countries special microfinance regulation has been set up which, in general, has benefited the development of microfinance institutions”, explains Rita de Boer, Fund Manager at Triodos Investment Management.
+In the Global Microscope 2009, a global index by the Economist Intelligence Unit ranking countries and regions according to the attractiveness of their business environment for microfinance, LAC ranked first overall and second in the Investment Climate and Institutional Development categories.
 Latin American countries also dominated the top 10 list, with Peru and Bolivia taking out the first and second places respectively.
+The microfinance markets in Peru and Bolivia, along with Ecuador and Nicaragua are some of the most competitive microfinance markets in the world, providing a wide range of highly professional, investment worthy microfinance institutions.
+However, as the market becomes increasingly saturated its prospects for growth are slowing and the industry is entering a consolidation phase.
+This means that the region has had to compete with fast-growing and increasingly sophisticated markets in other regions.

 Microfinance investors – reconsidering Latin America?

-According to the latest data available, MIV assets continued to grow in 2008 according to CGAP (see table below), albeit at slower a slow rate compared to previous year, and is projected to have grown at a similar rate in 2009.
+According to the latest data available, MIV assets continued to grow in 2008 according to CGAP data (see table below), albeit at slower a slow rate compared to previous year, and is projected to have grown at a similar rate in 2009.

 MIV portfolio allocation to Latin America & Caribbean.